 Dinacharya: Dinacharya is following a rhythm or routine in Ayurveda.
 Follow regular times for waking up, breakfast, lunch tea dinner exercise and so on.
 Build time for quiet reflection either in the form of meditation or writing your journal, read scriptures listen to discourses sing or listen to calming music in the evenings.
 Sit in steam room Ayurveda recommends steam as opposed to Sauna for pacifying Vata.

-Massage: Abhayanga or whole body massage with generous oil application is good for opening energy channels, removing toxins and relaxing the body.
-I recommend a calming oil like Vata oil but you can chose one that works for you.
+Massage: Abhyanga or whole-body massage with generous oil application is good for opening energy channels, removing toxins and relaxing the body.
+I recommend a calming oil like Vata oil but you can choose one that works for you.
 The key is to apply oil throughout the body.
 Either you or your partner can do the massage.
 Remember long gentle strokes are best for calming Vata.

 Consider Detoxing Autumn is a time when we are beginning to slow down from the fast pace of summer.
 We often accrue lots of toxins with the indulgence we allow ourselves during summers.
 Our body is also preparing for what can be hibernation in winter for many.
-Removing toxins, giving the system a good cleans is a great way to prepare our body during autumn.
+Removing toxins, giving the system a good cleanse is a great way to prepare our body during autumn.
 At Ayuspa we have a range of detox programmes any of which can be modified for autumn.
 Our two Autumn top sellers are Balance and Rejuvenate.
 Take Triphala Traditionally used as a bowel tonic, it’s often prescribed as a mild laxative.

 Rachna Kumar graduated in Ayurvedic Medicine and Surgery from India and has continued to develop her skills by attending regular courses in the UK, USA, New Zealand and India.
-She has practiced Ayurveda for 20 years in New Zealand, England and India.
+She has practised Ayurveda for 20 years in New Zealand, England and India.
 She continues to attend conferences worldwide, is invited by various organizations for lectures, seminars, and workshops globally.
 She now offers specialist health and beauty services using Ayurvedic principles for women in Hamilton. www.ayuspa.co.nz